ayys/star/README.md

 ### Requirements

+> Before anything, an important note is that there already exist another CLI tool named `star`, from [Jörg Schilling's schilytools](https://codeberg.org/schilytools/schilytools).
+Its source code is available [here](https://codeberg.org/schilytools/schilytools/src/branch/master/star) and [here](https://github.com/Projeto-Pindorama/star).
+> Is you have installed this tool (or any other command line tool named `star`), installing this star software will shadow the other tools.
+> There is currently no clean way to make two different star software work together.

 To enable `star` to work properly, ensure your system meets the requirements:
 - package `GNU coreutils` (for `realpath`, `printf`, `mkdir`, `rm`, `mv`, `cp`, `echo`, etc.)
 - package `GNU findutils` (for `find`)